danilop/yas3fs/README.md

 It is a test harness suite to induce file I/O and validate YAS3FS cluster activity across N peer-nodes.

-This may be useful to anyone who wants to validate/test YAS3FS to see how it behaves under load and with N peer's all managing files in the same S3 bucket.
+This may be useful to anyone who wants to validate/test YAS3FS to see how it behaves under load and with N peers all managing files in the same S3 bucket.
 This has been used to test YAS3FS against a several node "cluster" with each node generating hundreds of files.

 ### IAM Policy Permissions
 ##### S3